I think of EDUCATION as the process of developing skills; I think of EDUaction as the process of activating those skills to make a difference.

 about fair versus unfair taxation.

-Yes, the role of government, personal freedom, and taxes will be the centerpiece of most political conversation.
+Yes, the role of government, personal freedom, and taxes are the talking points at the centerpiece of most political conversation.

 I'm not really a one-side or the other kind of guy, and most of us are not.
 We know that there are no easy answers and 140 character Twitter comments or repetitive slogans help but they don't get to many who vote.
-Whether you live in a blue state or a red state or whether you are for or against a certain individual running for public office, when it comes time to vote in November you might want to keep this in mind:
+Whether you live in a blue state or a red state or whether you are for or against a certain individual running for public office, the upcoming 2014 national elections are just around the corner; you might want to keep this in mind:

 but that initiative has always been complementary